 While Hilton Honors and Marriott Bonvoy are the only two major hotel loyalty programs to offer a fifth night free benefit, there are a few credit cards that come with a comparable perk.
-The Citi Prestige card and both the IHG® Rewards Club Premier Credit Card and IHG® Rewards Club Traveler Credit Card come with fourth night free benefits, detailed below.
+The Citi Prestige card and both the IHG® Rewards Club Premier Credit Card and IHG® Rewards Club Traveler Credit Card come with fourth night benefits, detailed below.

 Citi Prestige card

 With the Citi Prestige, cardholders get the fourth night free on any hotel stay (offer capped at two uses per year starting Sept.
 1, 2019).
 Since you can use the perk with any property, you can save it for a more expensive stay to maximize savings.

 See Related: Guide to the Citi Prestige 4th night free benefit